pythonhub-org/python-projects/docs/docs/contributing.md

 ---

 # How to Contribute to Python Projects
-This is an open source project and anyone can contribute. follow below steps to submit Python projects you developed.
-It may help others.
+This is an open source project and anyone can contribute.
+Follow below steps to submit Python projects you developed, it may help others.

 # Step for Submitting your Project
 - Make sure project you are submitting is not already present.